kotwani2883/hackrx-Hackathon/README.md

  * Border identification(Live) & correction
  * Upload file to Cloud (requires Google Auth)
  * Download the scanned file in the local storage
- * Can generate a QR code for the document, so that whoever scans it, can have the document.
+ * Can generate a QR code for the document, so that whoever scans it, can have the document. (react-native-qrcode-generator)
  * OCR for images with printed text
  * Download Pdfs on Device
  * Camera permission and capabilities detection